GranbyConsulting/opc-cert/README.md

 Generate Cert Files and Keys Needed for Matrikon OPC Tunneller

 The mkcert script can be used to create both the server cert and key for an OPC UA server, and the client cert and key for the Matrikon OPC Tunneller.

-For example, you may run these commands to generate the cert and key files:
+For example, you may run the commands below to generate the cert and key files for both ends of the connection:

 	./mkcert server opc-server password
 	./mkcert client opc-client password